Jason Kidd: Los Angeles Lakers (2019–2021)

-Dallas Mavericks (2021–present)
+Dallas Mavericks (2021–2026)

 Kidd gives an interview on the sidelines of the 2023 College Football Playoff National Championship.

 On June 28, 2021, Kidd was hired as the head coach of the Dallas Mavericks following longtime head coach Rick Carlisle's resignation.
 During the 2021–22 season, Kidd helped lead the Mavericks to a regular season record of 52–30, which earned them the fourth seed in the Western Conference standings.
 This was the Mavericks' highest win total since the 2014–15 season when they finished 50–32, and their highest standings finish since the 2010–11 season, when Kidd was a player for the Mavericks team that finished as the third seed.
 In his first season as head coach, Kidd oversaw a defensive renaissance in Dallas, transforming a team that was among the worst defenses in the league prior to his tenure, into one of the top units in the NBA.
 Under Kidd, the Mavericks won their first two playoff series since their 2011 NBA championship when they defeated the Utah Jazz in six games in the first round of the 2022 NBA playoffs and the Phoenix Suns in seven games in the second round, advancing to the Western Conference finals.
 Kidd, along with Mavericks general manager Nico Harrison has been credited with improving the organizational culture and creating an environment more favorable to players than was present under former coach Rick Carlisle.
 Dallas' run was halted in the Western Conference finals as they fell short to the Golden State Warriors in five games.

 The 2022–23 season was less successful for Kidd, as the Mavericks finished with a 38–44 record and failed to qualify for the playoffs.
 However, Kidd was instrumental in bringing Kyrie Irving to Dallas from the Brooklyn Nets, further improving the team for future success.
 On May 6, 2024, Mavericks signed Kidd to a multi-year contract extension.
 In 2024, following a season where the Mavericks failed to reach the playoffs, Kidd led the Mavericks to their first NBA finals appearance since their 2011 championship-winning playoff run, where they beat the fourth-seed Los Angeles Clippers 4–2 in the first round, top-seed Oklahoma City Thunder 4–2 in the second round, and the third-seed Minnesota Timberwolves 4–1 in the Western Conference finals.
 In the 2024 NBA Finals, the Mavericks lost to the Boston Celtics in five games.

 On October 15, 2025, Kidd and the Mavericks agreed to a multi-year contract extension.
+On May 19, 2026, it was announced that Kidd and the Mavericks organization mutually parted ways, ending his five-year tenure as head coach.
+He still had four years and over $40 million left on his contract.